 How to Apply

-To apply, email a letter of interest, resume, salary requirements, and the names and contact information of three professional references to email@example.com.
-Include PRINCIPAL OF THE PREP in the subject line.
+To apply, email a letter of interest (describing why you are interested in this position), resume, salary requirements, and the names and contact information of three professional references to firstname.lastname@example.org.
+Letters may be addressed to Preschool Director Susan Okoga.
+Include St. Andrew’s Schools Preschool Teacher in the subject line.
 All submissions will be received in confidence.

 Deadline to apply: Applications will be accepted until the position is filled.

 St. Andrew’s Schools is an equal employment opportunity employer.